LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

    **Return value:**
       * *ARK_SUCCESS* if successful
       * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method type).

-   .. note:: If one of these set method routines is not called, then LSRKStep will use the
-      :c:enumerator:`ARKODE_LSRK_SSP_S_2` by default.

 Allowable Method Families